fpvandoorn/hanabi-scratchpad/characters.md

 <!-- ### Wasteful -->
 ### Genius
 * Both clues should generally be a play clue, save clue, early save clue (on a critical known unplayable), tempo clue, or fix clue.
+* Genius should generally opt for a weaker clue (touching the focus of the card twice) if the more efficient clue can be misinterpreted as a finesse.
 * On the first clue of the game, this is definitely not always the case.
   * The default interpretation is as follows:
     * non-1 + color: play the focus of the color clue, (early) save the number cards (assuming the color clue was given first)